Delta-Academy/Go/README.md

 The rules of Go are complex and many different rule-sets exist.
 [Wikipedia](https://en.wikipedia.org/wiki/Rules_of_Go) has a good description of the rules so we won't rehash them here.

 The rule-set we will use here are the [CGOS](http://www.yss-aya.com/cgos/) rules that allow two bots to play each other (as other forms of Go rely on agreements between human players).
+One amendment to the CGOS rules is that instead of 'Positional SuperKo', we only check for simple Ko.

 Professional go is played on a 19x19 board, but we will use a 9x9 board so you don't need your own GPU farm :pig:!